wad4444/WCS/docs/docs/api/skill.md

 ### `CheckOthersActive`
 A boolean value.
 Checks whenever other skills should be non active for :Start() to proceed.

+### `CheckedByOthers`
+A boolean value.
+Determines if other skills should check if the skill is active to proceed.

 ### `MutualExclusives`
 `Constructor<AnyStatus>[]`.
 An array of [Status Effect] constructors.
 If any of them is applied to [Character] object whenever `Start()` is called, it will not proceed further and skill will not be started.